Let me guess, you want to lose belly fat, right?

 Second, you cannot target body fat.
 Fat is stored by your body because of three reasons:

-- Improper eatings habits – eating lots of carbs before you go to bed, not dividing your meals properly, not swapping carb consumption.
+3) Improper eating habits – eating lots of carbs before you go to bed, not dividing your meals properly, not swapping carb consumption.
 No matter how healthy your food is you will gain body fat if you do not keep these in check.

 Imagine your body as the gas tank of an automobile.
 When the car needs energy it uses the gas from the tank.
 In order for the the whole tank of gas to be finished the car needs to use the whole thing, right?

 Well your body works similarly.
 You cannot target specific areas of the body, you need to lose fat in general.
 The places where your body stores more body fat than usual has genetic purposes and survival purposes (women tend to store more around the waist because of, uhm, baby reasons).

 So, how do we lose body fat then?

 You need to be in a caloric deficit (you need to consume less calories than you burn – around 200-300 below the base line) and to keep an elevated metabolic rate.